ScooloV/bbpedia/docs/matched_play/guide.md

 coach has scored across all their games, with the coach who has scored the most being higher in the rankings.

-If coaches are still tied, the foL\' breaker is the\
+If coaches are still tied, the foL' breaker is the\
 total number of casualties a coa\< h h inflicted across all